ahawkins/cashier/readme.md

 a record was added, I wanted to say "expire that page".
 Problem was that page contained ~1000 different keys.
 So I needed something to store the keys for me and associate them with tags.
 That's exactly what cashier does.
 Cache associate individual cache keys with a tag, then expire them all at once.
-This took my 7 layer loop down two one line of code.
+This took my 7 layer loop down to one line of code.
 It's also made managing the cache throught my application much easier.

 ## Why Tag Based Caching is Useful

 1. You don't worry about keys.
 How many times have you created a complicated key for a fragment or action then messed up when you tried to expire the cache
 2. Associate your cached content into groups of related content.
 If you have records that are closely associated or displayed together, then you can tag them and expire them at once.
 3. **Expire cached content from anywhere.** If you've done any serious development, you know that Rails caching does not work (easily) outside the scope of an HTTP request.
 If you have background jobs that manipulate data or potentially invalidate cached data, you know how much of a pain it is to say `expire_fragment` in some random code.
 4. Don't do anything differently!
 All you have to do is pass `:tag => 'something'` into `cache` (in the view) or `caches_action` in the controller.

 ## How it Works

-Cashier hooks into Rails' `expire_fragment` method using `alias_method_chain` to run some code that captures the key and tag then stores that as a set in redis.
-Then uses the set members to loop over keys to deleting using `Rails.cache.delete`
+Cashier hooks into Rails' `expire_fragment` method using `alias_method_chain` to run some code that captures the key and tag then stores that in the rails cache. **No external processes are needed.
+All tag/fragment information is stored in the Rails.cache.**

 ## Configuration

-Cashier needs Redis to function correctly.
-Create a yaml file.
-You may call it `config/cashier.yml`

-    development: localhost:6379
-    test: localhost:6379/test

-Then write a simple initializer to configure Cahiser.
-Drop this file in in `config/initializers/cashier.rb`

-    resque_config = YAML.load_file(Raisl.root.join 'config', 'cashiser.yml')
-    Cashier.redis = resque_config[Rails.env]

-Now in your `application_controller.rb` file just include the module
+**if you're using Rails 3, there is no configuration.** If you're using Rails 2, include `Cashier::ControllerHelper` into ApplicationController like so:

+    require 'cashier'

-    class ApplicationController < ActionController::Base
+    class ApplicationController
       include Cashier::ControllerHelper
     end

-Now you're good to go!
+## Testing

+I've also included some Rspec Matchers and a cucumber helper for testing caching.
+The rspec matchers can be used like this:

+  describe "get index" do
+    it "should cache the action" do
+      get :index
+      'some-tag'.should be_cached
+    end
+  end

+Testing w/cucumber is more involved. **Make sure you set perform_caching = true in test.rb** Then require `cashier/cucumber` to use the matchers in your steps.
+Here is an example of a possible step

+    Then /the dashboard should be cached/ do "dashboard".should be_cached
+    end

+Including `cashier/cucumber` will also wipe the cache before every scenario.

 ## Contributing to Cashier